 Undertake baseline of systems and status of collaborative banks and use assessment to support with gaps and progress in developing a collaboration across providers.

 Though arguably one of the hardest balances to strike in health and care, it was decided that this focus sat at individual system levels to best tackle independent flexible working approaches.
-Each system was granted with £25,000 to support with this aim.
 Some encouraging actions which have followed as a result of this priority area include:

 - Pilots for flexible working in clinical areas